alwaysdata/documentation/domains/transfer-a-domain/index.en.md

 - remove the protection against transfers,
 - check that the owner’s information is correct and visible in the `whois` [^1],
 - get the authorization code,
-- retrieve a backup of his data (including email).
+- retrieve a backup of his data (including e-mail).

 A transfer cannot take place within 60 days of its creation or a previous transfer.